Navdeep Singh Suri: Ambassador to Egypt

 Suri's stint as Indian Ambassador to Egypt started in June 2012.
 As the Ambassador to Egypt his major challenge was a successful March 2013 state Visit of Egypt's President Mohamed Morsi to India.
 Morsi visited India from the 18 to 21 March 2013 as the head of a high-level delegation of Egyptian ministers and business leaders, at a time when trade between these two countries has witnessed a record 30 percent jump.

 High Commissioner to Australia

 On 26 February 2015, Indian Ministry of External Affairs announced its decision to appoint Suri as India's next High Commissioner to Australia, through a press brief.
 In April 2015, Suri arrived in Canberra, Australia.

+Wage theft

+In November 2023, the Federal Court of Australia ordered Suri to pay a former housekeeper in Canberra $136,276.62 plus interest.
+This was due to Suri breaching employment conditions under Australian law.
+In March 2024, the Court further ordered Suri pay the housekeeper a pecuniary penalty of $97,200, after finding the housekeeper had endured “slave-like conditions” which included that “her passport was taken from her, she worked seven days a week, was never permitted to take leave and was only allowed outside the house for brief periods a day when looking after Mr Suri’s dog”.